Dr and The Crippens

-Dr and The Crippens are a British hardcore band from Lancaster, England, who recorded and toured in the late 1980s and early 1990s.
+Dr and The Crippens are a British punk/hardcore band from Lancaster, England, who recorded and toured in the late 1980s and early 1990s.
+They started life in the summer of 1985 as a 3-piece band with the stated aim of being the 'Lancaster Ramones'.
+Singer and guitarist Andy Claw left due to his disillusionment with the more hardcore sound the band started to embrace.
+A new 4-piece line-up emerged in late 1986 and were offered an album deal with Manic Ears Records off the back of 2 demos recorded at Lancaster Musician's Co-Operative.
+Original drummer Ben re located to London shortly before the album sessions and Dave Ellesmere (Discharge/The Insane) offered to drum following a chance meeting with Wayne at an MDC show.
 They became known for unusual costumes and innovative use of stage props during their live shows which included frequent use of an exploding head.
 The band recorded two sessions for Radio 1 DJ John Peel on 8 May 1988 and 16 July 1989.